Updated for 2019

 Gonex Packing Cubes & Compression Bags Pouches

-The Gonex set comes with 3 cubes, sized at a Large at 5.9L, Medium at 3.8L, and a Small at 1.9L.
+The Gonex travel cubes set comes with 3 cubes, sized at a Large at 5.9L, Medium at 3.8L, and a Small at 1.9L.
 This is a great option for price to value.
 Made of quality nylon it is durable and water resistant.
+You also have a choice of 7 different colors

 * * * * *